Cactus: Ornamental plants

-Cacti are often grown in greenhouses, particularly in regions unsuited to the cultivation of cacti outdoors, such the northern parts of Europe and North America.
-Here, they may be kept in pots or grown in the ground.
-Cacti are also grown as houseplants, many being tolerant of the often dry atmosphere.
-Cacti in pots may be placed outside in the summer to ornament gardens or patios, and then kept under cover during the winter.
-Less drought-resistant epiphytes, such as epiphyllum hybrids, Schlumbergera (the Thanksgiving or Christmas cactus) and Hatiora (the Easter cactus), are widely cultivated as houseplants.

 A planted cactus in Gibraltar.
 The hot and relatively dry climate of the territory allows cacti to thrive.

-Cacti may also be planted outdoors in regions with suitable climates.
-Concern for water conservation in arid regions has led to the promotion of gardens requiring less watering (xeriscaping).
-For example, in California, the East Bay Municipal Utility District sponsored the publication of a book on plants and landscapes for summer-dry climates.
-Cacti are one group of drought-resistant plants recommended for dry landscape gardening.

 Other uses

 Cacti have many other uses.
 They are used for human food and as fodder for animals, usually after burning off their spines.
 In addition to their use as psychoactive agents, some cacti are employed in herbal medicine.
 The practice of using various species of Opuntia in this way has spread from the Americas, where they naturally occur, to other regions where they grow, such as India.

 Cochineal is a red dye produced by a scale insect that lives on species of Opuntia.
 Long used by the peoples of Central and North America, demand fell rapidly when European manufacturers began to produce synthetic dyes in the middle of the 19th century.
 Commercial production has now increased following a rise in demand for natural dyes.

 Cacti are used as construction materials.
 Living cactus fences are employed as barricades around buildings to prevent people breaking in.
 They also used to corral animals.
 The woody parts of cacti, such as Cereus repandus and Echinopsis atacamensis, are used in buildings and in furniture.
 The frames of wattle and daub houses built by the Seri people of Mexico may use parts of the saguaro (Carnegiea gigantea).
 The very fine spines and hairs (trichomes) of some cacti were used as a source of fiber for filling pillows and in weaving.